-This Article specifies the U.S. taxes and the taxes of Hungary to which the Convention applies.
+This Article specifies the U.S. taxes and the taxes of Poland to which the Convention applies.
 With two exceptions, the taxes specified in Article 2 are the covered taxes for all purposes of the Convention.
-A broader coverage applies, however, for purposes of Articles 24 (Non-Discrimination) and 26 (Exchange of Information and Administrative Assistance).
-Article 24 (Non-Discrimination) applies with respect to all taxes, including those imposed by state and local governments.
-Article 26 (Exchange of Information and Administrative Assistance) applies with respect to all taxes imposed at the national level.
+A broader coverage applies for purposes of Articles 24 (Non-Discrimination) and 26 (Exchange of Information).
+Article 24 applies with respect to all taxes, including those imposed by state and local governments.
+Article 26 applies with respect to all taxes imposed at the national level.

 Paragraph 1 identifies the category of taxes to which the Convention applies.
-Paragraph 1 is based on the U.S. and OECD Models and defines the scope of application of the Convention.
+Paragraph 1 is based on the OECD Model and defines the scope of application of the Convention.
 The Convention applies to taxes on income, including gains, imposed on behalf of a Contracting State, irrespective of the manner in which they are levied.
 Except with respect to Article 24 (Non-Discrimination), state and local taxes are not covered by the Convention.

-Paragraph 2 also is based on the U.S. and OECD Models and provides a definition of taxes on income and on capital gains.
-The Convention covers taxes on total income or any part of income and includes tax on gains derived from the alienation of movable or immovable property (real property), and taxes on the total amounts of wages or salaries paid by enterprises.
-The Exchange of Notes provides that the term "movable property" refers to all property other than immovable property (real property) as defined in Article 6 (Income from Immovable Property (Real Property)).
+Paragraph 2 also is based on the OECD Model and provides a definition of taxes on income and on capital gains.
+The Convention covers taxes on total income or any part of income and includes tax on gains derived from the alienation of property.
 The Convention does not apply, however, to social security or unemployment taxes, or any other charges where there is a direct connection between the levy and individual benefits.
-Nor does it apply to property taxes, except with respect to Article 24 (Non-Discrimination).
+The Convention also does not apply to property taxes, except with respect to Article 24 (Non-Discrimination) or to Article 26 (Exchange of Information) to the extent that such property taxes are imposed at the national level.